cyclops-ui/cyclops/web/docs/templates/template_storage.md

 2. [x] contain only **lowercase** alphanumeric characters or '-'
 3. [x] start with an alphanumeric character
 4. [x] end with an alphanumeric character

+## Editing Template References

+You can edit yout template references by clicking on the blue pencil icon on your template.
+Everything except the name of the template is editable.

+## Deleting Template References

+If you find yourself with unwanted templates, you can easily delete them by clicking on the red trash can icon.
+A modal will open asking you to input the name of the template.
+Once written, the _delete_ button will be enabled.